achyuth4/OpenGPT-LLMStudio/README.md

 ## Model checkpoints

-All open-source datasets and models are posted on [H2O.ai's Hugging Face page](https://huggingface.co/h2oai/) and our [H2OGPT](https://github.com/h2oai/h2ogpt) repository.
+All open-source datasets and models are posted on [AchyuthGPT's Hugging Face page](https://huggingface.co/AchyuthGamer/) and our [AchyuthGPT](https://github.com/achyuth4/AchyuthGPT) repository.

 ## FAQ